sarah131/splash-prawn-track-app/README.md

-# dashboard_1
+#A new Flutter project.

-A new Flutter project.
+##Flutter based Aquaculture prawn monitoring App

-## Getting Started
+I have done this project while working in Shifa prawn culture company

-This project is a starting point for a Flutter application.
+This project is a starting point for my Flutter application.

 A few resources to get you started if this is your first Flutter project: